gridai/grid-docs/docs/features/datastores/2_Using Datastores/2_creating-datastores.md

+---
+title: Creating Datastores
+sidebar_label: Creating Datastores
+---
 # Create Datastores

 Datastores can be created from any file type and also accept HTTP URL's and S3 URLS.

 ## Small datasets